Bobby Abreu: In the community

-Abreu was involved in many events in the Philadelphia and Delaware Valley communities.
+Abreu was involved in many events in the Philadelphia metropolitan area.
 In 2001, he was the Honorary Chairman for the American Red Cross Blood Drive.

 Abreu bought $10,000 worth of tickets to most Friday night games for children in his "Abreu's Amigos" organization during the 2003 and 2004 seasons.
 In this program, the children got jerseys, coupons for concessions, and chances to meet Abreu on the field during batting practice.

 Abreu was the 2004 recipient of the Phillies Community Service award and the Phillies' representative for MLB's Roberto Clemente Award.

 In 2008, Abreu made a contribution to the Police Athletic League of New York City through his Abreu's Finest charity to provide boys and girls with recreational, educational, cultural and social programs.

 Abreu is known as "El Comedulce" in Venezuela.
 The name translates roughly to "the candy-eater", which had been his father Nelson Abreu's nickname.
 Following Nelson's death, Abreu "began asking people to call him the same name as a way of honoring his father's memory."